Easy Design Ideas for a Lego Room Theme

 Decorating With Brick Theme

 Do you have a Lego-obsessed kid?
 Me too!
 When he wanted a Lego decorating theme, I found that the brand merchandise was expensive and sometimes not exactly what we wanted.
-To make an affordable theme room for our son, Brendan, we came up with our own designs and focused on making a room that allowed him to store and display his large collection.
+To make an affordable theme room for our son, Brendan, we came up with our own designs and focused on making a room that allowed him to store and display his extensive collection.

 The room we made for our son has gone through different phases as we added more storage and shelves for display.
 None of these projects took more than a few hours, and they weren't very expensive.

-Pictures of Our RoomClick thumbnail to view full-size
+Our Lego RoomClick thumbnail to view full-size

-Lego Brick Border
+DIY Lego Brick Border

 - 1 oz. bottles of Acrylic Paint in black, red (two), blue and green